sui-foundation/sips/sips/sip-7.md

         )
     }
     ```
-    - add a `public entry` function `create_shared_pool` that shares the Pool after creation - this will be the current flow for pool creation
+    - add a `public entry` function `create_shared_pool` that shares the Pool after creation - this will enable clients to safely create pools & ensure the pool is publicy shared without relying on the PTB to share it publicly.
     ```move
     public entry fun create_shared_pool<BaseAsset, QuoteAsset>(
         tick_size: u64,